ianniscamillieri/callback-flow/README.md

-# Callback structure
+# Callback flow

-This project is a attempt to make the callback function process more comprehensible to JS newbees.
+This project is a attempt to make the callback function flow more comprehensible to JS newbees.